Parasitic flies of domestic animals

-Many species of flies of the two-winged type, Order Diptera, such as mosquitoes, horse-flies, blow-flies and warble-flies, cause direct parasitic disease to domestic animals, and transmit organisms that cause diseases.
+Many species of flies of the two-winged type, order Diptera, such as mosquitoes, horseflies, blowflies, and warbleflies, cause direct parasitic disease to domestic animals, and transmit organisms that cause diseases.
 These infestations and infections cause distress to companion animals, and in livestock industry the financial costs of these diseases are high.
 These problems occur wherever domestic animals are reared.
 This article provides an overview of parasitic flies from a veterinary perspective, with emphasis on the disease-causing relationships between these flies and their host animals.
 The article is organized following the taxonomic hierarchy of these flies in the phylum Arthropoda, order Insecta.
 Families and genera of dipteran flies are emphasized rather than many individual species.
 Disease caused by the feeding activity of the flies is described here under parasitic disease.
 Disease caused by small pathogenic organisms that pass from the flies to domestic animals is described here under transmitted organisms; prominent examples are provided from the many species.